-- Redevelopment of the former British Sugar factory site in York to provide over 1000 new homes, educational facilities and public open space
+- Redevelopment of the former British Sugar factory site in York to provide 1,100 new homes, community facilities and public open space;

-- Redevelopment of a previously developed Green Belt site in Greater Manchester to provide approximately 85 new family homes
+- Redevelopment of a Green Belt site in Greater Manchester to provide approximately 85 new family homes;

-- Redevelopment of a key City of London site to provide a new 50,000 sq m headquarter office building
+- Redevelopment of a key City of London site to provide a new 50,000 sq m headquarter office building; and

-- Development of a headquarter office building in the Green Belt on behalf of a international pharmaceuticals company
+- Development of a headquarter office building in the Green Belt on behalf of an international pharmaceuticals company.

 Alex has gained experience in all mainstream areas of commercial building surveying with a focus on condition surveys, defect diagnosis, contract administration and project management of both new build and refurbishment schemes.